vida-co/auth0-go/README.md

 # auth0

-auth0 is a package helping to authenticate against [auth0](https://auth0.com) services.
+auth0 is a package helping to authenticate using the [Auth0](https://auth0.com) service.

 ## Installation